smroid/cedar-server/building.md

 ```

 This builds Cedar-server and all of its dependencies.
 Rust crates are downloaded
 and built as needed.
-The initial build takes around 20 minutes.
+The initial build takes around a half hour on a Rpi 4.

 ### Run